 The sadness for me also comes from the personal knowledge of the travails and fates of human migrants around the world.
 Pushed by hunger and war, and that through no fault of their own, migrants everywhere are attracted to the richer societies around them where they are welcomed for their inexpensive labor, but feared for their skin color and religion.

-When I lived in Morocco, the migration, though changing, was primarily a temporary one of single men, an age-old pattern for Moroccans where Swassa have long migrated from their arid, argan tree valleys to the imperial cities of the north, in the same manner as the Mzabis and the Djerbans in Algeria and Tunisia.
+When I lived in Morocco, the migration, though changing, was primarily a temporary one of single men, an age-old pattern for Moroccans where Swassa has long migrated from their arid, argan tree valleys to the imperial cities of the north, in the same manner as the Mzabis and the Djerbans in Algeria and Tunisia.
 Far from their families, they lived frugally, and maintained a reputation for probity.
 In old age, they returned to the Souss, or the Mzab, or the isle of Djerba, to the homelands they loved and missed, to retire in comfort.

 During the First World War, with a dire shortage of men due to their continual slaughter on the battledfield, France found a temporary source of factory labor in Morocco, and, as the French say, rien ne dure comme le provisoire.
-And over time, North African migrants from all over the Maghreb began to bring their families and settle in France and other European countries.
+And over time, North African migrants from all over the Maghreb began to bring their families and settl in France and other European countries.
 Weighing the pros and cons, many decided that a life in France was better than one in their homeland, however difficult the former might be.

 I recently sent my friend, Reed, some old American embassy guidelines for crossing the Sahara from Morocco.
-In the sixties and seventies, tourists routinely, if infrequently, made the crossing, and Reed replied by recounting his difficulties finding a ride and then, having found one, riding for two days in a cram-packed Land Rover on the long unpaved, and sometimes unmarked, track from Tamanrasset to Agadez.
-Today this route, though partly paved, is far too dangerous for tourists, but thousands of migrants follow it north every day, at great expense and peril.
+In the sixties and seventies, tourists routinely, if infrequently, made the crossing, and Reed replied by recounting his difficulties finding a ride and then, having found it, riding for two days in a cram-packed Land Rover on the long unpaved, and sometimes unmarked, track from Tamanrasset to Agadez.
+Today this route, though partly paved, is far too dangerous for tourists, but thousands of migrants are follow it north every day, at great expense and peril.
 When and if they arrive on the Mediterranean coast of North Africa, they then face an even more perilous sea journey, hoping to find refuge, but often being turned away.
-And some, like little Alan, never arrive.
+And some like little Alan, never arrive.

 As the earth’s climate changes, as senseless wars continue, as poverty becomes unbearable, the streams of migrants grow and multiply, pulled by aspirations to a better life for themselves and their families.
 If I were sitting on a beach in northern Morocco, I might see a migration not of butterflies but of people.
 As fellow humans, they are far more beautiful and precious than the Monarchs, and my thoughts, as I watch the butterflies, are often with my poor and persecuted fellow inhabitants of the earth.